originphp/website/source/docs/view/form-helper.md

 - value: set the default value to be used by the input
 - escape: (default:true) escape values that are displayed

-Any other keys passed to the form inputs will be treated as attributes for html tag e.g. class, pattern,placeholder etc.
+Any other keys passed to the form inputs will be treated as attributes for a HTML tag e.g. class, pattern,placeholder etc.

 ## Input Types